cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 ### 4) Automate the ROI-based extraction:

-To automate `roi_based_extraction.py`, simply execute it with a task scheduler as described in the previous chapter(s).
+To automate `roi_based_extraction.py`, simply execute it with a task scheduler as described in chapter "*How to configure your scheduler to execute WSI-BabelFis*h".

 ## How to configure char_soup_based_extraction.py